- More than 2 hours per day

 - TNS (Trapped neutrophil syndrome)

-As part of this package, all seven tests are carried out from a single swab.
+As part of this package, all eight tests are carried out from a single swab.
 Assured breeders receive a 10% discount.

 Find out more about our CombiBreed health packages.